Linear Models

 OK, enough chitchat - let’s start with a practical example.
 We’ll be working with a data set we created specifically for this tutorial.
 As mentioned, we’re going to begin with a very basic model, and in the upcoming tutorials, we’ll gradually increase both the complexity and accuracy of our approach.

 So, if you notice something that doesn’t seem quite perfect at this stage, don’t worry!
 It’s all part of the plan.
-Our goal is to guide you step-by-step towards building the ideal model.
+Our goal is to guide you step-by-step towards building the best model.
 Just remember, this process takes time!

 Import data